TaitoUnited/full-stack-template/README.md

 The template comes with an example implementation that is based on React, Node.js, Postgres and S3, but you can easily replace them with other technologies (see [server-template-alt](https://github.com/TaitoUnited/server-template-alt)).

-You can create a new project from this template by running `taito template create: server-template`.
-Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
+You can create a new project from this template by running `taito project create: server-template`.
+Later you can upgrade your project to the latest version of the template by running `taito project upgrade`.
 To ensure flawless upgrade, do not modify files that have a **do-not-modify** note in them as they are designed to be reusable and easily configurable for various needs.
 In such case, improve the original files of the template instead, and then upgrade.

-You can also migrate an existing non-taito-cli project by running `taito template migrate: server-template` in your project root folder.
+You can also migrate an existing non-taito-cli project by running `taito project migrate: server-template` in your project root folder.
 If, however, you are not going to use docker containers or functions on your production environment, see the [legacy-server-template](https://github.com/TaitoUnited/legacy-server-template) instead.

 [//]: # (TEMPLATE NOTE END)